Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 The goal of the new Grand Egyptian Museum is to ensure that people like yourself get to see and experience the artifacts of Egypt from the last seven thousand years.
 The plan is to have at least fifty thousand artifacts within this museum, and approximately five thousand of them will have belonged to King Tutankhamen.
 Most of those five thousand items were in King Tut’s tomb and many of them have never been displayed before.

-This museum is planning on opening later this year and about one-third of the museum’s space will be filled with King Tut’s possessions.
+This museum is planning on opening in 2023 and about one-third of the museum’s space will be filled with King Tut’s possessions.
 Many of the artifacts that will be going on display in this exhibit have needed to be restored back to their original glory, as some were falling apart.
 Thanks to the work of many talented people, his jewelry will be restrung, his sandals will be beautiful, and every other piece will look like it did many years ago.
 Even the king’s bed is being restored by wood specialists so that it looks just as it did when he used it when he was alive.

 The mummy of King Tut will also be moved to this museum to be displayed within the exhibit, along with two other smaller mummies who are believed to be his stillborn children.